How Many Edge Computing Tools Do You Need to Know to Get an Edge Computing Job?

 Tools support these abilities — they don’t replace them.

-How to present edge computing tools on your CV
+How should you present edge computing tools on your CV for UK roles?

 Avoid long, unfocused lists like: